About the festival

 Young first rose to prominence having developed a children’s show called “Hi Diddle Day,” which aired from 1968-1976.
-The uniquely-produced series starred a number of puppet characters (created, manipulated and voiced by Young) who lived in an unusual household.
+The uniquely-produced series starred a number of puppet characters (created, manipulated and voiced by Young and her fellow puppeteer Bob Dermer) who lived in an unusual household.
 It was originally seen only in Ottawa, Montreal and the Maritimes but by 1970 its popularity led CBC to turn it into a national children’s series.

 The magic didn’t stop there- the fascinating Young was also the creator of “Under the Umbrella Tree” – another popular television children’s series that ran from 1987 – 1993 on CBC, then on The Disney Channel from 1993-1997.
 She received Gemini Award nominations for all her love, imagination and her mastery of puppetry in 1986, 1990 and 1994.

 “Dodie”, a character on Sesame Park, also became part of Noreen’s repertoire when she joined the Canadian version of Sesame Street.
 Other of her puppet characters have appeared on productions including Readalong, Téléfrançais and a 1984 television special called The Care Bears Battle the Freeze Machine.